 Behavioral biases are another label for cognitive biases.
 These are systematic patterns or deviations from rational decision-making.
 For example, many tests have shown that almost everyone is risk-averse by maximizing losses and minimizing gains.

 Another bias is anchoring.
-Traders tend to anchor stock prices and look at where the price was yesterday.
-A somewhat similar bias is the recency bias which makes us focus on what has happened recently and neglect important events further back in time.
+Traders tend to anchor stock prices and look at yesterday’s price.
+A somewhat similar bias is the recency bias, which makes us focus on what has happened recently and neglect important events from a long time.

 And who doesn’t seek confirmation bias?
 We look for sources and people that confirm our ideas and philosophy instead of looking for more valuable sources that might contradict our beliefs.
 Twitter is a perfect example of confirmation bias.
 We follow people we agree with and block people we disagree with.
 This is not a good way of learning and adapting.